ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 =======  ===  ===============

-Typically when looking up cues on the timeline, the desire is to lookup all cues which are *valid* somewhere within the *lookup interval*.
+Typically when looking up cues on the timeline, the desire is to lookup all cues which are *valid* somewhere within the target lookup interval.
-If so, all groups except OUTSIDE_LEFT and OUTSIDE_RIGHT are included, and the appropriate lookup mode is 62.
+If so, all groups except OUTSIDE_LEFT and OUTSIDE_RIGHT are included, and the appropriate lookup mode is `32+16+8+4+2=62`.

+..  _axis-lookup-performance:

+Lookup Performance
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The implementation of the **lookup** operation is not based on iterative comparison with with all cues on the axis, as this would be ineffective with large volumes of cues.
+Instead, the implementation depends on a sorted index for cues and uses binary search techniques to resolve lookup operations, yielding O(logN) performance.
+The crux of the lookup algorithm is to resolve the cues which COVERS the target lookup interval, without resorting to an O(N) solution.

 ..  _axis-events: